jmeade11/FEWD/Final Project/README.md

 - Use CSS to style the page:
   - Apply fonts, color and styles to elements and the page
-  - Demonstrate use of floats (or inline-block) and the box model
+  - Demonstrate your comprehension of layout techniques

 - Use JavaScript/jQuery to make pages interactive

 #### Bonus / Best Practices

-Your instructional team will provide feedback on how well you execute best practices.
+You will get feedback on how well you execute best practices.
 Even though it is not part of the requirements, you should keep these in mind:

 - __Clean And Readable Code__.
 The instructional team should be able to read and follow your code easily.
 Maintain clean and readable code including: consistent indentation, code commenting (e.g. when closing `<div>` tags, demarcating sections of code, describing possibly ambiguous code choices) and use of proper and consistent naming conventions.